sara-nl/clouddocs/appliances-configuration.markdown

 # AppMarket appliances configuration

 SURFsara provides pre-made _appliances_ to their HPC Cloud users.
-These appliances are available to the users via the _AppMarket_ in the HPC Cloud user interface and are meant to help users instantiating secure Vm's quickly.
+These appliances are available via the _AppMarket_ in the HPC Cloud user interface and are meant to help users instantiating secure Vm's quickly.
 Currently we provide a set of basic _appliances_ for CentOS and Ubuntu.

 The _AppMarket_ _appliances_ are endorsed by SURFsara HPC Cloud team and are kept up to date.
-In order to provide our customers with a secure working environment at boot time, a set of configurations are applied to the images via `cloud-init` contextualization.
+In order to provide our customers with a secure working environment, a set of configurations are applied to the images at boot time via `cloud-init` contextualization.
 Here bellow you can find the configuration details.

 1. **Root account**